Prethermalization and entanglement dynamics in interacting topological pumps: Numerical Simulations

-We further characterize the role of disorder in the processes that lead to the eventual decay of the quasisteady state.
+We now further characterize the role of disorder in the processes that lead to the eventual decay of the quasisteady state.
 In Fig.~\ref{fig:current_occupation}c we plot the total occupation of the initially empty band of natural orbitals, as a function of time.
 After a small initial jump at short times, the excited population grows approximately linearly in time; the slope of this linear dependence gives a measure of the decay rate~\cite{Lindner2017} $\tau_{\rm inter}^{-1}~\sim 10^{-4}/T$.
 In Fig.~\ref{fig:current_occupation}d we plot the (disorder-averaged) interband excitation rate $\tau_{\rm inter}^{-1}$, extracted from such linear fits, as a function of disorder strength.
-Here we see that the decay rate remains nearly unaffected by disorder up to quite large disorder strengths (of order the band width), with a breakdown occurring once the disorder strength becomes comparable to the minimal instantaneous single-particle gap (red dashed line).
+Here we see that the decay rate remains nearly unaffected by disorder up to quite large disorder strengths (of order the band width), with a breakdown occuring once the disorder strength becomes comparable to the minimal instantaneous single-particle gap (red dashed line).
 Thus we find that disorder dramatically improves the degree of quantization of the quasisteady state current, without limiting its lifetime.

 We observe qualitatively similar behavior in the topologically trivial driving regime, albeit with the current decaying to zero over the time $\tau_{\rm intra}$ (see data in Appendix \ref{app:TrivialRegime}).
 In particular, similar to Fig.~\ref{fig:current_occupation}b, the populations of the nearly empty natural orbitals exhibit periodic spikes.
-Interestingly, in the topologically-trivial driving regime, the spikes show additional structure that closely correlates with modulations of the instantaneous gap between single-particle bands that occur throughout the driving cycle.\\
+Interestingly, in the topologically-trivial driving regime, the spikes show additional structure that closely correlates with modulations of the instantaneous gap between single-particle bands that occur throughout the driving cycle, with maximal interband correlations appearing at times coinciding with minima of the instantaneous band gap.\\

 \textbf{Entanglement diagnostics:} In Fig.~\ref{plot:entropy} and Fig.~\ref{plot:es_spectrum} we show how the entanglement entropy and entanglement spectrum evolve in time.
 Here we focus on a clean system; results for disordered systems differ only in small quantitative details.
 Similar to the rapid equilibration of the one-body observables displayed in Fig.~\ref{fig:current_occupation}, the entanglement entropy $S_{\rm vN}$ [Eq.~(\ref{eq:vNEntropy})] for a half-system cut rapidly approaches a quasisteady saturation value over the short timescale $\tau_{\rm intra}$ of a few driving periods (Fig.~\ref{plot:entropy}a).
 For driving parameters in the topologically nontrivial regime (blue curve), $S_{\rm vN}$ displays periodic spikes akin to (and in phase with) those seen for the natural orbital populations.
 In the topologically trivial driving regime, aperiodic fluctuations with a much smaller amplitude are observed (gray and orange curves, see inset for zoom-in).